13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 • Duration: 1-2 hours

-See Related: Fun & Best Things to Do in Zhangjiakou, China
+See related: Things to Do in Zhangjiakou, China

 • Traditional manual brewing workshops

-Escape the city bustle at Xuefeng Park, Suqian’s beloved green sanctuary where locals practice tai chi, fly kites, and enjoy peaceful moments.
+Xuefeng Park is Suqian’s main green space, where locals practice tai chi, fly kites, and walk around the lake.

 Park features:

-• Historic Xuefeng Pagoda with panoramic city views
+• The historic Xuefeng Pagoda, with city views

 • Cherry blossom gardens (best in spring)

-Visit early morning to join locals in their daily exercises or evening for stunning sunset views from the pagoda.
+Go early morning for the exercise crowd or evening for sunset views from the pagoda.

-See Related: Fun & Best Things to Do in Chenzhou, China
+See related: Things to Do in Chenzhou, China

 Panoramic view of Lake Yunlong in Xuzhou with mountains in background and lakeside pavilions